-Millions of people tuned into HBO to learn who would get the most coveted job in Westeros, with many disappointed with the final decision.
+Millions of people tuned into HBO to learn who would get the most coveted job in Westeros sitting atop the Iron Throne, with many disappointed with the final decision.
 This invites a challenge to all us fans: Can we do better?
-Well here at Cangrade we’ve built an AI with the sole purpose of matching people to jobs, so we figured we’d give it shot! […]
+Well, here at Cangrade we’ve built an AI with the sole purpose of matching people to jobs, so we […]

 For those who who prefer pictures to words, check out the infographic below this post.
 In a culture dominated by money, we often forget that a job can provide many different kinds of benefits to people, from friendship to influence to intellectual stimulation.
 Money is only one of many motivators, and some would argue it’s one that does a poorer […]